adrienharnay/ssr-starter-pack/README.md

   .then(doRender);
 ```

-The client entry will receive the split points and wait for them to be loaded to render.
+The client entry will receive the splitPoints (which are the chunks needed for the request), load them, and wait for them to be ready to render.
 It will also receive the server side headers because it is often useful to have access to headers we otherwise couldn't access from the client (e.g. Accept-Language or custom headers).

 [App.js](./client/src/entry/js/App.js)
 ```js